myDevicesIoT/cayenne-docs/docs/LORA.md

 Some devices will come from your device supplier preprogrammed and ready to be used immediately.
 Other devices will require you to program the device manually.
 If your device is preprogrammed, it can now be deployed and connected to the network for usage.

 If your device needs to be programmed, you should now proceed with programming/flashing the device.
 Because this process is different for each device, you should refer to the instructions for your device for any specific information you need to perform this step.
+If you need help, you can refer to the [Supported devices section](#lora-senet-network-supported-devices) where you will find Product page, Datasheet and User Guides for your device.

-*TIP: Be sure that your device is programmed and properly connected to the network at this time.
-You should see data being reported on the Senet portal's device list for your device.
+**NOTE: Be sure that your device is programmed and properly connected to the network at this time.
+Only after your device is programmed, online and properly forwarding data should you proceed with adding your device to Cayenne.**

+*TIP: You should see data being reported on the Senet portal's device list for your device.
 If you do not, double check the values entered for your device and consider programming/flashing the device again.*

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Senet-landing-dash.png" width="600" height="336" alt="senet-landing-dash"><br/><br/></p>